New Intercity Fleet Stations and Signalling Modifications

 Car marker installation

-- Car markers have now been installed on the Central Coast and Newcastle Line and the Blue Mountains Line.
+- Car markers have now been installed on the Central Coast and Newcastle, Blue Mountains and South Coast and Illawarra lines.

-This work includes spray painting on the station platform and minor work to install new or modify existing car markers on the fence.
+This work included spray painting on the station platform and minor work to install new or modify existing car markers on the fence.

-- Balise installation and programming is now complete on the Central Coast and Newcastle Line.
+- Balise installation and programming is now complete on the Central Coast and Newcastle, Blue Mountains and South Coast and Illawarra lines.

-This work involves placing electronic components on the rail tracks within the station platform area to enhance trains safety features including automatic selective door operation technology
+This work involved placing electronic components on the rail tracks within the station platform area to enhance trains safety features including automatic selective door operation technology

 The majority of work will take place during scheduled Sydney Trains trackwork weekends.